A GUIDE TO WINTER WEATHER TRAVEL ON METRO-NORTH

-Jet engine snow blowers and plow trains are positioned to start operation as soon as snow accumulations begin.
-Metro-North has purchased additional snow-fighting equipment, including: two more cold air blowers (for a total of five) allowing us to clean yard switches and third rail simultaneously at more locations; and an additional front-end loader and backhoe enabling us to plow more of our right-of-way in order to access track interlockings and power substations.
-Metro-North recently has received two high volume snow blowers from NYC Transit to supplement our capabilities during extreme snow events.
-We have also completed retrofitting our three jet hot air blowers for greater power and fuel efficiency.
+Jet engine snow blowers and plow trains are positioned to start operation as soon as snow accumulations begin, allowing us to clean yard switches and third rail.
+Front-end loaders and backhoes are used to plow our right-of-way in order to access track interlockings and power substations.

 Finally, snow-fighting material is dispatched to all stations and crews are positioned at numerous locations ready to clear platforms and stairways.

 - Train Crews: We have developed additional training for our train crews that focuses on providing critical communications in emergency situations.
 We have also enacted new protocols that provide guidelines for our train crews on customer care and comfort during emergency situations.